kanneh/kannehcoddings/README.md

-# kannehcoddings this is kanneh codding project
+this is kanneh codding project